RajeevBotadra/Parallel-Mandelbrot-Generator/README.md

 ### Defining Divergence
 Traditionally, divergence is defined by a threshold of the magnitude of the current element in the sequence.
 For example, if we choose a threshold of $f_{max} = 10$, then the sequence diverges at the $i^{th}$ iteration if $|f_c(i)| > f_{max} = 10$.

+### Methods
+Approach A: Fine-grained parallelization of Mandelbrot generator Approach B: Generate multiple frames of generator at different "zooms" to create movie, assign different threads for different frames

 Generated figure:
 ![Mandelbrot Image](figures/image.png)